A trained humanoid robot can perform human-like crossmodal social attention and conflict resolution: Robot Experiment

-The robot is actuated to look towards the FDM peak.
+The robot is actuated to look towards the fixation peak.
 For simplicity, eye movement is assumed to be independent of the exact camera location relative to the playback monitor.
 For all experiments, only the iCub eyes were actuated while disregarding microsaccadic movements and vergence effects.
-The positions the iCub should look at are expressed in Cartesian coordinates while assuming the monitor to be at a distance of $30$ centimetres from the image plane.
-To limit the viewing range of the eyes, $\hat{x}_{\mathcal{F}}$ and $\hat{y}_{\mathcal{F}}$ are scaled down by a factor of $0.3$.
-Those Cartesian coordinates are then further converted to spherical coordinates $\theta$ and $\phi$ via
+The positions the iCub should look at are expressed in Cartesian coordinates while assuming the monitor to be at a distance of 30 cm ($\delta = 0.3$) from the image plane.
+To limit the viewing range of the eyes, $\hat{x}_{\mathcal{F}}$ and $\hat{y}_{\mathcal{F}}$ are scaled down by a factor of $\alpha = 0.3$.
+The Cartesian coordinates are then converted to spherical coordinates by